-Which Electric Vehicle Stock Is a Better Buy?
+Which Electric Vehicle Stock is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Nuvve vs. ChargePoint: Which Electric Vehicle Stock Is a Better Buy?
+Workhorse vs. Lordstown Motors: Which Electric Vehicle Stock is a Better Buy?

-Nuvve Holding Corp (NVVE) and ChargePoint Holdings (CHPT) are participants in the EV infrastructure sector.
-But despite a galloping rally by the sector last year, on investor infatuation with the industry’s prospects given the global embrace of the need to address climate change, the two stocks have lost momentum in 2021 and are now trading significantly below their record highs.
-We think this makes them attractive buys currently.
-But which of the two stocks is the better buy? read on to find out.Electric vehicle (EV) stocks were all the rage in 2020, but this year has seen most of them lose momentum.
-Investors are worried about their generally steep valuations.
-Macro-economic sluggishness has also proved to be a brake on the sector’s stocks. .
+Workhorse Group (WKHS) and Lordstown Motors (RIDE) are two electric vehicle (EV) stocks that have experienced significant selloffs in 2021.
+Investors might be considering adding one of these EV stocks to their portfolios at these cheaper prices but which is currently a better buy?.The electric vehicle (EV) industry has been on a wild ride in the past year.
+The Global X Autonomous & Electric Vehicles ETF (DRIV) is up more than 120% in the past year.
+Year-to-date it’s up more than 15%.

-However, we believe that the recent decline in EV stocks now presents investors with an opportunity to purchase shares of high-growth companies that are part of an expanding addressable market at a lower valuation.
+However, Workhorse Group (WKHS) and Lordstown Motors (RIDE), two EV players focusing on electric commercial fleets in the U.S., have experienced significant losses YTD.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.